In Genesis 4:26, it talks about the godly line of Seth, and says “then men began to call on the name of the Lord”. After a genealogy in...

-It fits the context to understand the "sons of God" refers to the godly line of Seth, marrying unbelieving women of the world.
+It fits the immediate context to understand that the "sons of God" refers to the godly line of Seth, marrying unbelieving women of the world.
 We should never mix what is holy, with what is worldly.
 Those who believe in God, should never marry someone who is unsaved.
 The result, while it may be famous, is corruption that brings the destruction of God in the end.

 Photo by Luigi Boccardo on Unsplash